 Thereafter, transfers will be treated as ‘at arm’s length’ and therefore transfers will, for CGT purposes, be treated as disposals or acquisitions for only such amount as changed hands.

-If you would like advice on the tax implications of separation or divorce, contact Connected Accounting today.
+If you are in the St Albans area and would like advice on the tax implications of separation or divorce, contact Connected Accounting today.